-- 1. Review Part I application for any issues or inaccuracies and work through these with the Approved Vendor - 2.
-Verify the Part I application once all issues are corrected - 3.
-Conducting a project selection process may be required due to project applications exceeding available program year budget

-- 4. Batch Approved Vendor's verified Part I applications per Program requirements and organize batches into a memo for submittal to the Illinois Commerce Commission ("ICC") for approval - 5.
+- 1. Process Approved Vendor's application fee - 2.
+Review Part I application for any issues or inaccuracies and work through these with the Approved Vendor - 3.
+Verify the Part I application once all issues are corrected - 4.
+Batch Approved Vendor's verified Part I applications per Program requirements and organize batches into a memos for submittal to the Illinois Commerce Commission ("ICC") for approval - 5.
 Once batches are approved by the ICC and are awarded REC contracts, or added as product orders to existing REC contracts, generate REC contracts and/or product orders - 6.
 Ensure execution of REC contracts by all parties (Buyer and Seller) including verification with the Buyer of the collection of applicable collateral - 7.
 Review Part II application for any issues or inaccuracies and work through these with the Approved Vendor - 8.
 Verify the Part II application once all issues are corrected - 9.
 Generate and send invoice to the Approved Vendor noting the expected REC payment from the Buyer to the Seller, and netting statement to the Utility for their use in verifying REC invoices

 The Offeror is expected to support Approved Vendors throughout each step of this multi-step application process.
-This includes, but is not limited to, answering questions that Approved Vendors have regarding application submission, technical support in submitting applications via the portal, working through issues/inaccuracies on submitted applications, batching applications submitted per Program requirements, generating invoices for Part II approved applications, etc.
+This includes, but is not limited to answering questions that Approved Vendors have regarding application submission, technical support in submitting applications via the portal, working through issues/inaccuracies on submitted applications, working with Approved Vendors to process application fees, batching applications submitted per Program requirements, generating invoices for Part II approved applications, etc.